1) General ACA FAQs from Employers

 OLSE considers an employer’s contributions to an excepted benefits HRA that do not exceed the employer’s spending requirement for an employee who works an average of 20 hours per week to be reasonably calculated to benefit the employee, provided that the contributions meet all of the following criteria:

-(1) The contribution may be used without restriction for full reimbursement of all excepted benefits that are also qualifying “health care expenditures” under the HCSO (see FAQ O(4)(a) for a list of those excepted benefits);
+(1) The contribution may be used without restriction for full reimbursement of all excepted benefits that are also qualifying “health care expenditures” under the HCSO (see FAQ O(4)(a) for a list of those excepted benefits) and that are reimbursable under federal guidelines;

 (2) The employee has at least a 90-day grace period after the contribution expires to submit claims for reimbursable expenses that the employee incurred before the contribution expired; and